-The Audit Committee comprises of four members, out of which three are Non-Executive and Independent Directors including the Chairman.
+The Audit Committee comprises of five members, out of which four are Non-Executive and Independent Directors including the Chairman.
 The Audit Committee's composition, powers and role are included in Corporate Governance Report.
 All the recommendations made by the Audit Committee were accepted by the Board of Directors.
+Mr. M. Singh, Chairman of the committee during the financial year has adequate financial and accounting knowledge.